watalabo/WiPiCap/README.md

 `sh set_interface.sh <channel_number>`

+A new network interface `wlan0mon` should be created.

-### Capture Packets
+### Traffic Generation & Capture Packets
 We recommend you to use `tcpdump` for packet capture.
-You can install the tool by the following:
+You can install the tool:

 `sudo apt install tcpdump`